 To analyze data, biostatisticians use SAS® as the primary statistical package to analyze data which is primarily stored within an Oracle® database.
 SAS® is supplemented by associated in-house programs written using SAS, R and SPLUS® to perform data analyses.
 Common tasks include Cox regression analysis, Kaplan-Meier survival curves, statistical testing, recursive partitioning, and longitudinal data analyses.
 Applications used in microarray analyses include R and Bioconductor.
 A high speed computing system (HSCS) for genomics data analysis is used to analyze gene expression profiling (GEP) data.

 We view our clients as partners with CRAB.
 We translate this philosophy into action within our project management team.
-Our project managers bring together a full range of services and experience to meet our clients' needs.
+Our PMs bring together a full range of services and experience to meet our clients' needs.
 We provide services to our clients from large pharmaceutical companies and consortiums to small startups.
 Depending on our clients' needs and experience, we tailor our team and approach.
 Our clients benefit from many years of experience with both oncology clinical trials and project management.
 We have demonstrated our ability to successfully support the launch of First-in-Human studies through pivotal Phase III global clinical trials.

-At CRAB, our project managers are responsible for the overall conduct of a clinical study.
+At CRAB, our PMs are responsible for the overall conduct of a clinical study.
 Our managers not only ensure your project is on time and on budget, they provide you with high quality support from beginning to end.
 Project management tasks available to your study include, but are not limited to:

 - Overall clinical study management